fisothemes/TwinCat-Dynamic-Collections/README.md

 * 👍 **FB_List** - A doubly linked list with iterator hint optimisation.
 Essentially the linked list keeps track of the node it last accessed.
 Iteration starts from the closest node (head, tail or last accessed) to the access/mutation index.
 This should result in sequential access times of O(1) and similar times for access/mutation on the same index.
 Can store multiple types.
 Implements `I_List`.

+* 👍 **FB_Hash_Map** - A collection of key-value pair items implemented using a hash table with closed addressing.
+The hash function uses [MurmurHash3](https://en.wikipedia.org/wiki/MurmurHash).
+Keys and values can be retrieved as an immutable list (whose base is FB_Array_List) in no particular order.
+Can store multiple types.
+Implements `I_Hash_Map` which inherits `I_Map`.

+* 👍 **FB_Hash_Set** - A collection that contains no duplicate items implemented using an iterative AVL Tree.
+The hash function uses [MurmurHash3](https://en.wikipedia.org/wiki/MurmurHash).
+Keys and values can be retrieved as an immutable list (whose base is FB_ArrayList) in no particular order.
+Can store multiple types.
+Implements `I_Hash_Set` which inherits `I_Set`.

-* 👍 **FB_Tree_Map** - A collection of key-value pair items implemented using an iterative AVL Tree.
+* 👍 **FB_Tree_Map** - A collection of key-value pair items implemented using a hash table with closed addressing.
 Keys and values can be retrieved as an immutable list (whose base is FB_ArrayList) via 4 traversal methods; Inorder, Preorder, Postorder and Level Order.
 Can store multiple types.
 Implements `I_Tree_Map` which inherits `I_Map`.

 * 👍 **FB_Tree_Set** - A collection that contains no duplicate items implemented using an iterative AVL Tree.
-Keys and values can be retrieved as an immutable list (whose base is FB_ArrayList) via 4 traversal methods; Inorder, Preorder, Postorder and Level Order.
+Keys and values can be retrieved as an immutable list (whose base is FB_Array_List) via 4 traversal methods; Inorder, Preorder, Postorder and Level Order.
 Can store multiple types.
 Implements `I_Tree_Set` which inherits `I_Set`.

 * 👍 **FB_Queue** - A collection whose access/mutation of items is first-in, first-out whose base is FB_List.
 Can store multiple types.
 Implements `I_Queue`.